casadoj/lisflood-preprocessing/README.md

 ##### Outputs

+The tool saves the outputs in the folder specified in the configuration file (`output_folder`).
+Within this folder, the tool will create a series of shapefiles:

+* Intermediate results for the finer grid:
+    * `<INPUT_FILENAME>_<FINE_RESOLUTION>.shp` is a point shapefile with the updated location of the input points in the finer grid.
+    * _catchments_<FINE_RESOLUTION>.shp_ is a polygon shapefile with the catchment polygons delineated for each of the input points in the finer grid.

+* Final results for the LISFLOOD grid:
+    * _<INPUT_FILENAME>_<COARSE_RESOLUTION>.shp_ is a point shapefile with the updated location of the input points in the LISFLOOD grid.
-The main output is a new **CSV file** saved in the same directory as the input CSV file and named similarly, but with a suffix indicating the resolution of the LISFLOOD grid.
-For instance, in the configuration file above the input CSV file is named _stations.csv_ and the resolution of the LISFLOOD grid is 3 arcmin, so the output CSV file will be named _stations_3min.csv_.
-The CSV contains 6 new columns defining the coordinates and catchment area in both the high-resolution (`3sec` in the example) and low-resolution grids (`3min` in the example).
+    * _catchments_<COARSE_RESOLUTION>.shp_ is a polygon shapefile with the catchment polygons delineated for each of the input points in the LISFLOOD grid.

+The final SHP point layer contains 6 new columns defining the coordinates and catchment area in both the high-resolution (`3sec` in the example) and low-resolution grids (`3min` in the example).
 Example:

 ```csv
 ID,area,area_3min,area_3sec,lat,lat_3min,lat_3sec,lon,lon_3min,lon_3sec